 See the latest styles here, then grab your own pair from any of these stores: Complex Lifestyle Store Eastwood Mall, Festival Mall and Alabang Town Center, Hideout Greenbelt 5, SM Supermalls, Rustan’s, Shoe Salon, Ayala Center Cebu and the Keds x Sperry Top-Sider Pop-up Store in Mega Atrium SM Megamall.

-We don’t.
-Mostly we just check our respective closets and see how we can make what’s in them work, then we find ourselves a nice random spot (in this case, the rooftop parking of a mall) then we click away.
-The story comes to mind just when we’re about to post.
-We believe it’s a whole lot more fun that way.
+I sometimes get asked how I conceptualize my shoots.
+Nothing cerebral with my process.
+I don’t.
+Mostly I just check my closet and see how I can make what’s in them work, then find a nice random spot (in this case, the rooftop parking of a mall) then click away.
+The story comes to mind just when I’m about to post.
+It’s a whole lot more fun that way.